Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Lyapnov analysis for NAG and FISTA

 \section{Lyapnov analysis for NAG and FISTA}

-In this section, we first outline the process of constructing a novel Lyapunov function, following the principled way presented in~\citep{chen2022revisiting}.
-Specifically, we introduce the iterative sequence $\mathbf{S}_{k}$ in~\eqref{eqn: nag-phase-iteration-new}, which generates the mixed term that plays a pivotal role in the construction of this Lyapunov function.Building on this, we then derive the linear convergence rate for \texttt{NAG} applied to strongly convex functions and formulate a theorem to characterize the result.
-Finally, we apply~\Cref{lem: fund-inq-composite} and~\Cref{lem: key-inq-composite} to extend the linear convergence rate to the proximal setting, focusing on the~\texttt{FISTA}.
+In this section, we begin by constructing a novel Lyapunov function, following the principled approach proposed in~\citet{chen2022revisiting}.
+Central to this construction is the mixed sequence $\mathbf{S}_{k}$, defined in~\eqref{eqn: mix-new}, which forms the foundation of our Lyapunov analysis.
+Building on this, we establish the linear convergence rate of~\texttt{NAG} for strongly convex functions and present the result in a formal theorem.
+We then apply~\Cref{lem: fund-inq-composite} and~\Cref{lem: key-inq-composite} to extend the linear convergence guarantee to the proximal setting, with particular emphasis on the~\texttt{FISTA} algorithm.